Alexa Z. Chew, Citation Literacy, 70 Ark. L. Rev. 869 (2018)

 The Bluebook, formally titled The Bluebook: A Uniform System of Citation, is the style manual for citing to legal documents within the United States.
 The Bluebook is compiled by the editors of the Columbia Law Review, the Harvard Law Review, the University of Pennsylvania Law Review, and The Yale Law Journal.

 The Law Library has 4 copies of the current edition on reserve (and several of the previous edition in the Law Library Stacks).
-These can be checked out for in-library use at the Circulation Desk.
+These can be checked out from the Circulation Desk for in-library use.

 Below are resources designed to help you understand and format Bluebook citations.
 However, keep in mind that the Bluebook can confuse even the most sophisticated software.
 For information on PowerNotes, the ASU-licensed citation-management and note-taking software, please see the PowerNotes LibGuide.